 If it’s a situation where you have to do something, then begin to take steps in one direction and see what happens.
 Or just stay on the path you’re already on.
 Be mindful of the thoughts and feelings that arise within you as you move in that direction.
 Pay attention to what happens within you and around you.

 The Goal With Goals

-Fulfilment in life comes not so much from setting goals and being able to stick with them, but from discovering more of yourself and what is important to you so that you can move in a direction in your life which will bring you greater fulfilment.
+I’ve found that fulfilment comes not so much from making choices and being able to stick with them, but from discovering and expressing more of myself and what’s important to me as I move along with a particular choice.

 One year that might involve learning to stick to a goal, but another year it might mean unhooking from an old rule that says you ought to achieve a particular goal.

-Learn about 44 selves of the human psyche and discover which ones run your life and choose your goals in Which Self Are You?
+Learn about 44 selves of the human psyche and discover which selves are making your choices in my ebook Which Self Are You?